graycenw/academic-kickstart/content/home/scicom_experience.md

   location = "Boulder, CO"
   date_start = "2018-11-01"
   date_end = "2019-10-31"
   description = """ComSciCon Rocky Mountain West is a regional science communication conference organized entirely by graduate students which prides itself on being entirely free for all attendendees.
-As the 2019 chair, I led the planning of a two-day conference and received a grant that enabled ComSciCon Rocky Mountain West to expand its service area to reach small colleges and states beyond Colorado."""
+As the 2019 chair, I led the planning of a two-day conference and received a grant that enabled ComSciCon Rocky Mountain West to expand its service area to reach small colleges and states beyond Colorado.
+As an organizer in 2018, I organized a mini-workshop on podcsting and served as the conference's art and materials director."""

 [[experience]]
   title = "Writer & Managing Editor"